Postexposure Evaluation and Follow-up

 age-appropriate vaccination against the VZV.

-All susceptible HCP exposed to the VZV should receive PEP with two subcutaneous doses (4-8 weeks apart) of the varicella-zoster vaccine (Varivax) as soon as possible, but ideally no later than 120 hours of an exposure.12 HCP who have received the vaccine more than 5 days after the exposure should be excluded from duty for 8-21 days after exposure.12
+All susceptible HCP exposed to the VZV should receive PEP with two doses (4-8 weeks apart) of the varicella-zoster vaccine (Varivax) as soon as possible.
+Vaccination within 3-5 days of exposure to rash might modify the disease if infection occurred.
+Vaccination >5 days postexposure is still indicated because it induces protection against subsequent exposures (if the current exposure did not cause infection).10 HCP who have received the vaccine more than 5 days after the exposure should be excluded from duty for 8-21 days after exposure.12

-Susceptible HCP exposed to the VZV for whom the vaccine is contraindicated should be administered varicella-zoster immunoglobulin (VZIG) no later than 96 hours of an exposure.12 This recommendation also applies to women exposed to the VZV at any stage of pregnancy.
+Susceptible HCP exposed to the VZV for whom the vaccine is contraindicated (e.g., pregnant, immunocompromised HCP) should be administered varicella-zoster immunoglobulin (VZIG) no later than 96 hours of an exposure.10 This recommendation also applies to women exposed to the VZV at any stage of pregnancy.
 The VZIG product currently used in the United States is VariZIG™.